VisualNeuroscience-UH/CxSystem/Sphinx/configuration.rst

 Monitors
 --------------

-Before starting describing the different row_types in the csv files, it is important to understand how the monitors are defined in the system.
-In Brian2 monitors can be assigned to a neuron group or synapses.
-When using the configuration file, you are able to set monitors for any target line, i.e. neuron groups or synapses.
+Before starting describing the different row_types in the .CSV files, it is important to understand how the monitors are defined in the system.
+In Brian2 monitors can be assigned to a NeuronGroup() or Synapses().
+Similarly, when using the configuration file, you are able to set monitors for any target line, i.e. NeuronGroup()s or Synapses().
 The monitors are defined in the following way:

-If the monitor column is present in a Column-titles line and the value in Column-values line is not 'N/A', a monitor object will be created for the neuron group or synapse of that target line.
+If the monitor column is present in a Titles-line and the value in Values-line is not 'N/A', a monitor object will be created for the NeuronGroup() or Synapses() of that specific line.
 Note that it is not possible to have different clocks for monitors in Brian2GeNN.
 Hence, try to use the monitors wisely to prevent generating bulk data.
 Following tags can be used for configuring a specific monitor:

  [Sp]:
   This tag defines the [Sp]ikeMonitor() in brian2.
 Example: